aaronrader/aaronrader/README.md

 # Hi, I’m Aaron Rader
+- I'm a Computer Programming and Analysis student at Fanshawe College in London Ontario.
-- 👀 I’m interested in anything code-related at the moment!
+- I’m interested in anything code-related at the moment!
 Just getting started!
-- 🌱 I’m currently learning the basics of Java, C, C++, Javascript, and SQL.
+- I’m currently learning the basics of Java, C, C++, Javascript, and SQL.

 ## How to reach me:
 - email: aaronrader1867@gmail.com